- math library

 The problem with different ASCII character encoding can be solved by setting the TMP (TEMP) environment variable to another folder, or updating the path (editing it).
 The compiler installation program will use TMP to store temporary files which are deleted after the installation.
 In addition, information about the installation is stored to allow automatic uninstall, and also previous installation overwriting when installing a new version.
 When this information is missing, the CC5X folder and files have to be deleted manually to remove the compiler from the computer.

-5. The address for some local variables and function
+The address for some local variables and function parameters seem

 The unallocated variables are truncated to the same location.
 When using command line option -V there will be a mark at the unallocated local variables (file <xxx>.VAR).
 By using the -wU command line option a warning is printed for each uncalled function.